One of the easiest terms to understand is a diamond’s carat. Simply put, carat is the weight of a gemstone or diamond on a gem scale.

 A DIAMOND’S SIZE AND APPEARANCE

-A larger carat diamond will generally appear larger than a smaller carat stone.
+In general, a larger carat diamond will appear larger than a smaller carat one.
 But this is not always the case, especially when comparing two diamonds of similar weight.

 Cut can heavily influence the appearance of a diamond’s size.
 A diamond with a deep cut has less surface area at the top and too much of its weight is hidden from the eye.
-On the end of the spectrum, a diamond with a shallow cut appears substantially larger, but it also lacks the sparkle that gives it beauty.
-Both would receive a poor grade on the GIA cut scale, the premier diamond grading nonprofit.
+Conversely, a diamond with a shallow cut appears substantially larger, but it also lacks the sparkle that gives it beauty.
+Both would receive a poor grade from the GIA, the premier diamond grading nonprofit.
 A well-cut, quality diamond will appear larger, while giving off maximum sparkle.

 A properly cut diamond will not have too much weight in hidden areas.
 The added weight increases the cost without giving the diamond a larger appearance.
 At Kwiat, we refer to this as “the weight being in the right place.”
-A beautifully cut 2-carat stone will look larger than a poorly cut 2.5-carat diamond when the weight is distributed to the portions of the diamond that the eye does not see.
+A beautifully cut 2-carat stone will look larger than a poorly cut 2.5-carat diamond because the weight is maintained in the visible portions of the diamond.
+When comparing diamonds, pay close attention to the millimeter dimensions.
+Larger carat weight is only worth paying for when it adds to the beauty and visual size appearance of the stone.

 CARAT WEIGHT TRADE-OFFS